-The exegetical worksheet (due 2 weeks before preaching) and the sermon thesis, outline, and introduction will be assessed together for each sermon.
-Assessment will be based on extent of effort evident in achieving objectives for these assignments.
+The exegetical worksheets (due on the scheduled workshop days) and the message thesis, outline, and introduction will be assessed prior to preaching in class.
+Assessment will be based on criteria provided in Comm1 and reviewed at the start of this class.

-Exegetical worksheet
+Exegetical worksheets

-By the start of class two weeks before you preach you will submit an exegetical worksheet for each of the three assigned sermon texts.
-The purpose of this assignment is to enable you to complete the exegetical phase soon enough to spend sufficient time in the homiletical phase.
+On the scheduled workshop days you will submit exegetical worksheets for each of the three assigned scripture texts and be prepared to discuss them in class.
+The purpose of this assignment is to enable you to complete the exegetical phase and receive input soon enough to spend sufficient time in the homiletical phase.
 This worksheet is to contain the following: